-The following sample answer gained a quarter of the marks available
+The following sample answer gained a quarter of the marks available can not usually take the ing form sometime can take both e.g. have

-- a) a combination of 2 words which are often high frequency and the addition of the 2^{nd} word changes the meaning book-case - b) Genre a type of text that is typical of and has many similar feature eg - c) stative verb a verb that is used for states of being/emotion/feeling can not usually take the ing form - sometime can take both - eg have - I am having a look at it - I have a house - d) proficiency test test the ss part way through a course to see how proficient they are in using th applying the info that was included in the test ie a y cours lesson using th Teaching the present sy simple would be I - the proficiency test would test the present simple - reflects the learn. - d) to test the student to see what level they should be placed in to test the knowledge they have @ the outset of the course. le a grammar test to see what level their Ige is at to ensure they're placed in the correct level.
+- a) a combination of 2 words which are often high frequency and the addition of the 2nd word changes the meaning book-case - b) Genre a type of text that is typical of and has many similar feature eg - c) stative verb a verb that is used for states of being/emotion/ feeling

+I am having a look at it

+I have a house

+- d). proficiency test test the ss part way through a course to see how proficient they are in using th applying the info that was included in the test ie a y cours lesson using th Teaching the present sy simple would be I - the proficiency test would test the present simple - reflects the learn. - e) to test the student to see what level they should be placed in to test the knowledge they have @ the outset of the course.
+Ie a grammar test to see what level their Ige is at to ensure they're placed in the correct level.